Zylann/godot_voxel/doc/source/module_development.md

 Outside of this case, you have to compile yourself to get Tracy support.

+Once you are done profiling, don't forget to switch back to a normal build, otherwise profiling data will accumulate in memory without being retrieved.

 ### Adding Tracy

+#### In Godot 4.6 and later

+Since Godot 4.6, Tracy is natively supported as an option of Godot's build system.
+You need to recompile the engine with additional SCons options: `profiler=tracy profiler_path=<path to the public folder in Tracy>`.

+#### in Godot 4.5 and older

 To add Tracy support, clone it under `thirdparty/tracy` (Godot's `thirdparty` folder, not the module).
 Then compile the engine by including `tracy=yes` in the SCons command line.

-Tracy isn't a feature of Godot's build system, so internally some of the work is actually done in the voxel module's build script.
+This way so internally some of the work is actually done in the voxel module's build script.

-Once you are done profiling, don't forget to switch back to a normal build, otherwise profiling data will accumulate in memory without being retrieved.

 !!! note
     Tracy has a concept of frame mark, which is usually provided by the application, to tell the profiler when each frame begins.
-Godot does not provide profiling macros natively, so the frame mark was hacked into `VoxelEngine` process function.
-This allows to see frames of the main thread in the timeline, but they will be offset from their real beginning.
+Godot doesn't have a hook for us to insert that call at the right time, so the frame mark was hacked into `VoxelEngine` process function.
+This allows to see frames of the main thread in the timeline, but they might be offset from their real beginning.

-!!! warning
-    Profiling data can use a lot of memory (can reach gigabytes of RAM), so make sure your computer has enough and keep your session duration in check.
+#### In GDExtension build

+Not supported at the moment, but with a few tweaks of the build system it could be made to work.

 ### How to add profiler scopes